waterjugs/SYN-Seed-Script/README.md

 > powercfg -h on <br>

-- It should put your computer to sleep after seeding now.
+-It should put your computer to sleep after seeding now.

-### OPTIONAL - IF YOU WANT YOUR COMPUTER TO WAKE UP FROM SLEEP <br>
+### Optional - If You Want Your Computer to Wake From Sleep <br>

 -The task is already setup to wake up your computer from sleep, but you must be logged into your computer with your user account running the bot when you put it to sleep. <br>
 -There is unfortunately no way to make the task login after a restart.
 This is a security decision made by Microsoft.<br>